With so much to explore in Arizona, you might struggle to create the perfect road trip itinerary – I know I certainly did!

-Where to stay: We booked a room at Grand Canyon Hotel in Williams (Unlike all the other accommodation options mentioned on this article, I would not recommend this hotel for two reasons: it was quite far from Grand Canyon and secondly, we felt the hotel was a bit too run down and not good value for money.
+We booked a room at Grand Canyon Hotel in Williams (Unlike all the other accommodation options mentioned on this article, I would not recommend this hotel for two reasons: it was quite far from Grand Canyon and secondly, we felt the hotel was a bit too run down and not good value for money.
 I suggest trying to find accommodation either inside the park or in the vicinity).
-Check out other hotel alternatives via Hotels.com
+Check out other hotel alternatives via Booking.com

-Bonus (because we ended our trip in Las Vegas, Nevada)
+Bonus (because we actually ended our trip in Las Vegas, Nevada)

 Day 7 – 8: Las Vegas

 Vegas, baby!
 We figured we would end our trip in style so Vegas seemed like a suitable option.
 But for real, it was quite an adjustment going from dusty hiking boots to fancy heels.
 Las Vegas felt overwhelming but still manageable because we didn’t force ourselves to go to casinos or nightclubs.
 Instead, we enjoyed walking around Fremont St, eating yummy pancakes at some old school diners and hopping around the beautiful hotels.